 I'm originally from France.
 I did my undergrad at École Polytechnique, then moved to the US (MIT) for my PhD (all the details are in my CV).
 My MSc and PhD theses were both on proof-producing compilers.

-Apparently, some of my highest-cited writing is from my early-college blog.
+For a while, some of my highest-cited writing was from my early-college blog.

 For a while I was president of École Polytechnique's Japan student association, which mostly meant organizing movie showings and food tastings.
 Around that time I also learnt a lot of Chinese, and at some point made some money selling a Chinese-English dictionary for Windows Phone — it even had its own twitter feed.